Do you want to know the difference between a pizza pan and a stone? Do you also feel less confident in picking one?

 You might see the pizza pan winning the competition, among other factors.
 But when it comes to the taste, the pizza stone cuts the other baking tools, including the pans.

-When you transfer the assembled pizza to the preheated pizza stone, the initial heat starts baking your pizza immediately.
+When you transfer the assembled pizza to the preheated pizza stone, the initial heat bakes your pizza immediately.
 And the stone takes less time to bake.
-Thus, your pizza will become more crispy and flavorful.
+Thus, your pizza will become crisper and more flavorful.

 Want to switch to a wood-fired taste?
 No worries, place the stone in a wood-fired oven, and you’ll get the perfect wood-fired taste and aroma in your pizza.